DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

 <br/>

-## Table of distribution of variables within disease groups
+## Table of distribution of variables within SCTDs groups

 <br/>